-There is an ancient tradition of a student serving tea to his master, and if she accepts it is a symbol of her acceptance of the student as well.
-In our courses, we sometimes tell the students this and then drop a koan into the center of the room: Why then am I serving you tea?
-There is always a stunned silence as they await the answer that will thunder and lightning the darkness into sudden clarity, like any good solution to a koan should.
+here is an ancient tradition of students serving Tea to their master, and if she accepts, it is a symbol of her acceptance of the student as well.
+In our courses, we sometimes tell the students this and then drop a koan into the center of the room: Why then am I serving you Tea?
+There is always a stunned silence as they await the answer that will thunder and lightning the darkness into sudden clarity, like any good answer to a koan should.
 Do you see the answer?
-Pause and think about it....
+Pause and think about it...